 By John Cooper

-Infrastructure: Neighborhoods need high quality infrastructure in the form of sewer and stormwater systems, roads, sidewalks and intersections.
+Infrastructure.
+Building out high quality infrastructure is one of the best ways to foster good growth.
+Our sewer and stormwater systems, roads, sidewalks and intersections are key components of economic and community development.
+Nashville is going to grow more in the next five years than in the past five years, so we have to get this next phase right.
 That requires targeted investments in neighborhoods that haven’t seen meaningful investment in generations.
 An area like Bordeaux is going to keep growing, but the quality and community impact of that growth will depend on the quality of the underlying infrastructure.
-A neighborhood like the Nations is already well into its boom, but lagging stormwater and sidewalk infrastructure are limiting the area.
-Our neighborhoods need infrastructure investment.
+A neighborhood like the Nations is already well into its boom, but the stormwater and sidewalk infrastructure has lagged behind.
+Neighborhoods need investment.

 It is my goal to make Nashville a city that works for everyone.
 As mayor, I will make sure that our city invests in human capital and infrastructure so every neighborhood has the opportunity to thrive.